Back to Home Page or Contents Page or Magic or Index

 phrase comes from the beginning of The

-Tablet and embraces the entire system of
+Tablet and its explanation embraces the

-cryptic wording by Hermes
+the tablet in cryptic wording by Hermes

 believed to hold the key to all mysteries.
 All systems of magic are

 claimed to function by this formula. "'That which is above is the

 same as that which is below'...Macrocosmos is the same as

 microcosmos.
 The universe is the same as God, God is the same as man,